twilio/twilio-go/twilio/rest/voice/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateSourceIpMappingParams struct
+Other parameters are passed through a pointer to a UpdateSourceIpMappingParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **SipDomainSid** | **string** | The SID of the SIP Domain that the IP Record should be mapped to.

 ### Return type